Transfusion-associated circulatory overload (TACO)

 It is the leading cause of transfusion-related deaths reported to the US Federal Drug Administration (FDA), accounting for 58 (or 32%) of reported fatalities from 2014-2018.

 TACO is also responsible for most deaths and major morbidity reported to the UK Serious Hazards of Transfusion (SHOT) scheme.
-In the period 2010 to 2019, there were 74 deaths (42.7% of fatalities) reported and 279 cases of major morbidity.
+In the period 2010 to 2023, there were 126 deaths (39.4% of fatalities) reported.

 However, TACO remains poorly understood and almost certainly under-reported.